Aircraft Noise Information

 The resultant variability makes it essentially impossible to predict with any accuracy how any one individual will respond to a given noise.
 However, when communities are considered as a whole, reliable relationships are found between reported annoyance and noise exposure.
 This relationship between community annoyance and noise exposure levels “remains the best available source of predicting the social impact of noise on communities around airports” (FAA Report to Congress, 1994).

 In 1979, Congress enacted the Aviation Safety and Noise Abatement Act (ASNA).
 In ASNA, Congress directed the FAA to: (1) establish a single system of noise measurement to be uniformly applied in measuring noise at airports and in surrounding areas for which there is a highly reliable relationship between projected noise and surveyed reactions of people to noise; (2) establish a single system for determining the exposure of individuals to noise from airport operations; and (3) identify land uses that are normally compatible with various exposures of individuals to noise.

 FAA promulgated 14 CFR Part 150 to implement ASNA and established the “day-night average sound level” (DNL) as the noise metric for determining the exposure of individuals to aircraft noise.
 It identifies residential land uses as being normally compatible with noise levels below DNL 65 decibels (dB).
 For reference, conversational speech is approximately 60 decibels, a household dishwasher is 70 decibels, and a truck traveling 40 MPH is 80 decibels.

-aircraft Noise exposure at santa fe municipal airport
+aircraft Noise exposure at santa fe Regional airport

 what we are doing to further reduce aircraft noise